leon3s/ntex-rest-api-example/readme.md

 }
 ```

-I think we are ready to write some `endpoints` examples,
-let's simulate a todo list, create a new file under `src/services/todo.rs`:
+I think we are ready to write some example `endpoints`.
+Let's simulate a todo list and create a new file under `src/services/todo.rs`:

 ```rust
 use ntex::web;